 It’s easy to do things outdoors and you’ll have time for your own interests.
 Even in the biggest cities you’re only minutes from a beach, native park or mountain biking trail.
 It’s also a great place for children, with so many healthy recreational activities and a world-class education system that is largely free.

 Overall, it’ll probably cost slightly less to live in New Zealand than it does in Australia.

-Other Australian cities also featured on Mercer's list; Melbourne came in at 47th, Perth 48th, Canberra 65th, Brisbane 66th, and Adelaide 71st.
+Other Australian cities also featured on Mercer's list; Melbourne came in at 58th, Perth 61st, and Brisbane 84th.

 If you are eligible for the Australian aged-pension, you can claim this in New Zealand as part of the Social Security Agreement between the two countries.
 The agreement also allows you to add together your periods of Working Age residence in Australia and New Zealand, so you can meet the minimum requirements for the payment.

 Alternatively, you may be able to apply directly for the New Zealand scheme (known as New Zealand Super).